 An easy way to defrost kimchi is to transfer it from the freezer into the fridge, the less cold part.
 You can decide to put the kimchi into a plate to avoid water spilling into your fridge, leave and wait for a few hours after removing it from the fridge until the kimchi has been successfully defrosted.

 You should know that the amount of time the kimchi will take to defrost depends entirely on the portion or size; however, it will defrost in a few hours.
-Therefore, it is advanced to put the kimchi in the fridge the night before you would like to eat for less stress.
+Therefore, putting the kimchi in the fridge the night before you would like to eat for less stress is advanced.

 If you are going to add the kimchi into another dish, for example, a hot dish, stew, sauce, or any dish where the kimchi will not be required to be crispy, you can easily just put the frozen kimchi into the hot dish because the heat from the sauce or sauce will quickly defrost the frozen kimchi.
 Just a few minutes of heat will defrost the kimchi, and the flavor of the kimchi will come alive and mix with that of the dish.